St. Louis prosecutor dismisses computer tampering charge against Greitens

 "I am not perfect.
 But I have not broken any laws or committed any offense worthy of this treatment," he said.
 "I will let the fairness of this process be judged by history."

-Greitens is a married father of two young sons.
-He is a Rhodes scholar with a doctoral degree in politics who traveled the world on humanitarian missions before joining the Navy.
+Greitens is a married father of two young sons who traveled the world on humanitarian missions before joining the Navy.
 After being wounded in Iraq, he founded a veterans' charity and became a best-selling author and motivational speaker.

 He campaigned as a political outsider in 2016, winning an expensive Republican gubernatorial primary and then defeating Democratic Attorney General Chris Koster in the general election to give Missouri Republicans control of the governor's mansion for the first time in eight years.

-Greitens had a sometimes rocky relationship with the GOP-controlled Legislature as he pushed his agenda, once comparing them to third-graders and frequently denouncing them as "career politicians."
+The Rhodes scholar with a doctoral degree in politics had a sometimes rocky relationship with the GOP-controlled Legislature, once comparing them to third-graders and frequently denouncing them as "career politicians."

-His support in the Capitol unraveled further after the night of Jan.
+His support in the Capitol began to unravel after the night of Jan.
 10, when a St. Louis TV station aired a report featuring an audio recording secretly made by a woman's ex-husband.
 In that, the woman describes how Greitens allegedly bound her hands, blindfolded her and took a compromising photo while threatening that he would distribute it if she ever spoke of their encounter.
 Greitens denied threatening blackmail, but hasn't directly answered questions about whether he took the photo.

-A St. Louis grand jury indicted Greitens on Feb.
-22 on one felony count of invasion of privacy related to the alleged photo.
-That prompted the Missouri House to form a special investigatory committee.

-In April, the legislative panel released a report containing graphic testimony in which the woman said Greitens had restrained, slapped, shoved and belittled her during a series of sexual encounters that at times left her crying and afraid.
-Greitens denied any violence and said the allegations amounted to a "political witch hunt."
-He vowed to stay in office.

 Copyright 2018 The Associated Press.